hkust-taco/hmloc/oopsla23-artifact-overview.md

 To run the web demo, compile the project with `mlscriptJS/fastOptJS`, then open the `local_testing.html` file in a browser.

-### Differential test suite
+### Using the test suite

-To compile the code to JVM and run all tests, compile the project with `~mlscriptJVM/testOnly mlscript.DiffTests`.
+To compile the code to JVM and re-run the tests upon file changes, launch SBT and then use the SBT command `~mlscriptJVM/testOnly mlscript.DiffTests`.

 The test output is inserted as comments beginning with `//│` in the test file, immediately after each corresponding code block.